Learn how you can Increase cash flow, improve worklist prioritization and reduce DSO through AI Powered Collections Management Solution

 In an ideal world, suppliers wouldn’t need collections teams as buyers would pay ‘in full and on time,’ every time.
-However, a survey revealed that 48% of customers do not pay on time and businesses lose 52% of the value of receivables for invoices which are more than 90 days past due.
-To keep close tabs on the health of their receivables, finance departments have relied on a key metric – DSO.
+However, a survey revealed that 48% of customers do not pay on time, and businesses lose 52% of the value of receivables for invoices that are more than 90 days past due.
+In an effort to keep close tabs on the health of their receivables, finance departments have relied on a key metric – DSO.

 A higher DSO implies lower cash on hand, therefore requiring companies to rely on borrowings to fund operations and keep business running.
 Collections teams are therefore necessary to maintain a low DSO, as they help convert receivables into cash and assist the finance team to reduce borrowing costs.

 However, as most readers would agree, credit collection is no mean feat.
-Despite all the advances in technology, collections continue to heavily rely on old-fashioned dunning correspondence to remind customers and creditors about invoices that are due, or already past-due.
+Despite all the advances in technology, collections continue to heavily rely on old-fashioned dunning correspondence to remind customers and creditors about invoices that are due or already past due.
 Growth in businesses, through organic and inorganic expansion, has only meant more demand.
 This has led directly to more transactions with an ever-rising number of customers.
-The collections challenge is not going away.
+The collections challenge is clearly not going away.

 A great deal of insight into the future of collections management could be gained by looking at how collection processes have evolved over the years.
 The rest of this chapter takes a closer look.

 While the collections team deal with several kinds of customers depending on the industry in which they operate, there are a few common collections challenges that occur across all industries: